Ember.Route Class

 });

-will be the route's model.
+Remember that the controller's content will be the route's model.
 In

-this case, the default model will be App.Post.find(params.post_id)
+this case, the default model will be App.Post.find(params.post_id).

 Parameters: